Skip to content

 • Look in vendor/symfony/http-kernel/KernelEvents.php (e.g. for KernelEvents::REQUEST)and web/core/lib/Drupal/Core/Config/ConfigEvents.php (e.g. for ConfigEvents::SAVE)

-• You can also see a listing at the bottom of this page
+• You can also see a listing at the bottom of the Events core.api.php page on Drupal.org

 • You can also use the webprofiler module to view events and the event subscribers.
 Enable it and check the checkbox in it's settings for events.
 When you view a page, you’ll see the toolbar at the bottom of the page.
 Click any link and it will give you useful stats.
 Select events on the left. and you will see a long list of events and the event subscribers that are called. e.g. in the first line below, the dispatched event is “kernel.request” which is listened to by Drupal/Core/Routing/RoutePreloader.php::onRequest